kingsdigitallab/framesense/README.md

 `python framesense.py collections -v`

+### arguments

+* -f FILTER : only input files which path contain the FILTER string (case insensitive) will be processed by the operator
+* -r : forces the operator to redo the operation, even if the output already exists.
+USE WITH CAUTION as it can destroy outputs from previous operations
+* -v : verbose mode, print more stuff
+* --dry-run : does not make any change on disk.
+A way of testing an operation's scope before running it

+An error will be returned if you try to use an argument on an operator that doesn't support it (yet).

+But not all operators support that argument yet.

 ## Principles

 * **Modular**: each operation has its own module and dependencies; easy to extend or swap operations;